If you think you may have a lily leaf beetle infestation, removing these beetles from your plants is crucial.

 8. Birds

-Birds like chickadees and bluebirds also love snacking on leaf beetles.
+Birds like chickadees and bluebirds also love to snack on leaf beetles.

 So, encourage some birds by putting up bird feeders and providing water.
-This may attract birds from far and wide.
+Doing so may attract birds from far and wide.

 9. Coffee Grounds

 Some gardeners have had success repelling red lily beetles with used coffee grounds.
-They apply it at the base of their lilies, and it acts as a deterrent for these pests.
+They apply the grounds to the base of their lilies, and the pests are deterred.

 10. Diatomaceous Earth

-This home remedy is widely used in all kinds of gardens to help control all kinds of pests.
+This home remedy is widely used in gardens to control pests.
 The reason is simple—it works!

-So, sprinkle some diatomaceous earth at the base of your lily plants as well as on the shoots.
-The beetles will die not long after crawling through it.
+So, sprinkle some diatomaceous earth at the base of your lily plants and the shoots.
+The beetles will die soon after crawling through it.

 11. Eco-1 Garden Spray

-This is also one organic pest control product that is worth trying out.
+This is also an organic pest control product worth trying.
 Eco-1 Garden Spray kills on contact.

-It is also quite easy to use.
+It is also relatively easy to use.
 Just mix according to the manufacturer’s label, then spray all areas where the insects are present.

 It works great against scarlet lily beetles, broad mites, psyllids, and other pests.